A tale of many cities: Helsinki, Tallinn, Brighton, London and Rochester

 I understand there was a desire by the Estonians to tear down the cathedral in the 1920s and 1930s, but it still stands today in all its unique architectural glory.
 After Estonia gained full independence in 1991 the exterior and interior of the church were restored.

 St Nicholas church was originally built for German merchants who were invited to Tallinn in 1230.
-Its construction preceded the Town Hall so the church initially had a defensive function but was later a church that was redesigned in the 15th century (as it looks today).
+Its construction preceded the Town Hall so the church initially had a defensive function but was later a church that was redesigned in the 15th century, as it looks today.
 Unfortunately, the church was partly destroyed in a Soviet air raid in 1944 but has since been restored although not consecrated, and it now houses a museum.

 At the time of our visit it felt like Tallinn had retained its historic charm and wasn't overrun with tourists and commercialism.
 That said, there were plenty of souvenir shops and touristy things on display.
+This is us, getting our tourist vibe going.
+For clarity, the guy in the below photo approached me, not the other way around, and asked if I'd like a photo with him!

 I loved wandering around the cobbled streets but it was also cool to see the town from up high.
 In addition to the city walls walking we did, we also climbed up the medieval bell tower in the Town Hall for these magnificent views.
-The tower is 64 metres in total but to reach the bell chamber, it's a climb of 115 spiral steps (see below) to 34 metres.
+It's possible to see all the way to the ferry port!

 We also went up to the Kohtuotsa viewing platform.
 It's on the northern side of Toompea.
 This platform provides panoramic views of the old and new parts of Tallinn with the Gulf of Finland in the distance.

 One final spot worth mentioning is Freedom Square, a popular meeting place and pedestrian plaza.
 There is a Monument to the War of Independence in the square.
-The square was so named in 1939, went through a few name changes after that, and settled back into its original name in 1989.
+The square was so named in 1939, has been through a few name changes since then, and settled back into its original name in 1989.
 The Victory Column was built in 2009 to commemorate the Estonian War of Independence in 1918-1920.
-The church you can see in the top lefthand photo is neo-gothic St John's, built between 1862 and 1867.

 The three of us ended up squashed into a double bench seat with a table in between.
 HB's colleague went to sleep with her head against the window but HB and I had to face two men across the table who were drinking beer the entire crossing and trying to engage us in conversation.
 We did our best to ignore them but they ramped things up the more they drank and the closer we got to Helsinki.
 This was one of the few times I have felt frightened while travelling.
 They seemed annoyed with us, either because we couldn't understand what they were saying or because we wouldn't engage.